RyanLamansky/dotnet-webassembly/docs/BreakingChanges.md

   * Binary WASM files can be executed using the .NET CLR via run-time WASM-to-CIL conversion with Google Chrome as the reference for correctness.
   * Provide a pathway to convert WASM files to .NET DLLs to enable ahead-of-time compilation.

+## Breaking Changes

+### 0.12.0

+* Block-type instructions that returned their type in `.ToString` now more closely match the WAT format; "block (returns i32)" is now "block i32", for example.

 ## Breaking Changes from Preview Releases

 ### 0.11.0